konklone/ubuntu/macbook.md

 Once inside the flash-booted Ubuntu, you may notice that the screen is not well-scaled for the high-density screen.
 You can fix that if you want by [following the instructions below](#high-density-display), but you'll have to do it again after install anyway.

-You will need to install wireless drivers from the network.
-This means you will need a **wired connection**.
-This could be Ethernet (using an adapter), or it could be over USB tethering (many Android phones, such as the Nexus 5, support this out-of-the-box).

-Install drivers with:
+Wireless drivers ship with the boot image, but aren't installed by default.
+Install them with:

 ```bash
 sudo apt-get install bcmwl-kernel-source
 ```

 The wireless should start working right away.
-If tethering, you may wish to disconnect the tethered device.

 Start the installer from the "Install Ubuntu" desktop launcher.
-When asked how to install Ubuntu on the hard drive, elect to erase all operating systems and install Ubuntu 15.04.
+When asked how to install Ubuntu on the hard drive, elect to erase all operating systems and install Ubuntu.

 When installing Ubuntu, pick the option to encrypt your hard drive during install.
 This will auto-select an option about LVM as well, which is fine.